+Student Name: Signature:

+-

+-

-Student Name: Signature: - Each student and his or her pare ent(s)/guardian(s) must receiv ve the Internet Acceptable Use l Policy and sign this authorization before being granted also sign as a condition of using th sign this Authorization for Internet ne School's Internet connection n.
-Students, parent(s)/guardian(s)) and staff need only I have received training on appro Internet Acceptable Use Policy. priate use of the Internet an d I have received, understand an nd will abide by the The following must also be signed by a Parent/Guardian if the us er is a student under the age of 19 I have read the Internet Acceptable the terms of that Policy.
-I underso the access of inappropriate materials inappropriate materials.
-I will homaterials or software obtained by Internet Acceptable Use Policy; I accept all responsibilities and/or and/or Internet use.
-I have discussiallowed access to the Internet. and that access is designed for als, but that it is impossible for old harmless the School, its my child via the Internet.
-I affirm my child's obligation, liabilities arising from my ch or educational purposes and that or the School to restrict access to a employees, and/or agents from a also agree, on my child's behalf is pursuant to that policy and this compliance or non-compliance. the School prohibits all controversial and any harm caused by f, to the terms of the is Authorization and the with that policy Dated: Parent/Guardian
+Each student and his or her parent(s)/g authorization before being granted super also sign as a condition of using the Sch sign this Authorization for Internet Acces vised or unsupervised a pol's Internet connection access to the Internet.
+Teachers n.
+Students, parent(s)/guardian( s and other staff must s) and staff need only I have received training on appropriate Internet Acceptable Use Policy. use of the Internet an d I have received, understand a and will abide by the The following must also be signed by a P arent/Guardian if the use er is a student under the age of 19 9.
+I have read the Internet Acceptable Use In the terms of that Policy.
+I understand the access of inappropriate materials, but inappropriate materials.
+I will hold has materials or software obtained by my clinternet Acceptable Use Policy; I affirm accept all responsibilities and/or liability and/or Internet use.
+I have discussed the allowed access to the Internet. at access is designed for that it is impossible for the sendent it is impossible for the sender the sender it is a the Internet.
+In my child's obligation ies arising from my ch or educational purposes and that rethe School to restrict access to employees, and/or agents from also agree, on my child's behats pursuant to that policy and tild's compliance or non-compli t the School prohibits all controversial and any harm caused by lf, to the terms of the his Authorization and ance with that policy Dated: Parent/Guardian

-ONE INTERNET FORM PER FAMILY IS REQUIRED TO BE RETURNED TO THE SCHOOL OFFICE BY WEDNESDAY, AUGUST 16, 2017
+ONE INTERNET FORM PER FAMILY IS REQUIRED TO BE RETURNED TO THE SCHOOL OFFICE BY Friday, AUGUST 16, 2019